 It is important to understand that investing in human capital is important thus organizations should employ best practices.
 An executive search consultant (retained search consultant) invests time and resources in understanding their client’s industry and individual needs.
 In comparison, contingency recruiters focus on pulling as many resumes out of their databases as they can as fast as they can.

-In contrast, contingent recruiters do not have the time and rarely do they interview candidate’s multiple times to assess their capabilities or do any type of formal assessments.
-They are all about database search and speed of getting resumes into the hands of the hiring manager.
+In contrast, contingent recruiters do not have the time to—and rarely do they—interview candidates multiple times to assess their capabilities or do any type of formal assessments.
+They are all about database searches and getting resumes into the hands of the hiring manager ASAP.

-In conclusion, for best practices and most effective executive search service the retained search model for middle to senior level positions is the choice of champions.
+In conclusion, for best practices and the most effective executive search service, the retained search model for middle to senior-level positions is the choice of champions.

 Receive our “How to Choose an Executive Search Firm” brochure.
 Designed for companies seeking an executive search firm service.